Biolab-PoliTO/CIMAP/docs/_sources/example.rst.txt

   :width: 800
   :align: center

   Occurrences of sEMG activation patterns of the left and right Lateral Gastrocnemius (LGS) muscle of a healthy subject during overground walking at self-selected speed.
 For each side, it is shown the number of gait cycles belonging to each modality.
-This representation was generated using ```CIMAP``` v1.0.4.
+This representation was generated using ```CIMAP``` v1.1.0.

 Agglomerative Hierarchical Clustering
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

  Agglomerative hierarchical clustering is applied to each sub-dataset, separately.
-Using the :func:`~CIMAP.CIMAP.dendrograms` function, two different dendrograms are computed: the first one using the Manhattan distance metric and the second one using the Chebychev distance metric.
-Then, the cutoff point for each of the two dendrograms and the best clustering results are chosen using the :func:`~CIMAP.CIMAP.cuts` function.
+Using the :func:`~CIMAP.dendrograms` function, two different dendrograms are computed: the first one using the Manhattan distance metric and the second one using the Chebychev distance metric.
+Then, the cutoff point for each of the two dendrograms and the best clustering results are chosen using the :func:`~CIMAP.cuts` function.
 Further details on the identification of the cutoff point and the selection of the best clustering results can be found in the :doc:`Documentation <../index>` section.

   .. code-block:: python